xpgo/obsidian-folder-note-plugin/README.md

 Remember to update the plugin, if you find some issues.

+### 0.4.1

+- auto rename folder when the note file name changes.

 ### 0.4.0

 - move note filename with {{FOLDER_NAME}} to out of folder for better orgnization.